Adam J. Bogdanove

 Current Research Interest

-Mechanisms of bacterial plant pathogenesis and plant defense with a focus on crop disease caused by Xanthomonas species; transcription activator-like (TAL) effector proteins in plant–bacterial interactions; genome editing for crop improvement
+Mechanisms of bacterial plant pathogenesis and plant defense with a focus on crop disease caused by Xanthomonas species; transcription activator-like (TAL) effector proteins in plant–bacterial interactions and in biotechnology; genome editing for crop improvement

 American Phytopathological Society Noel T. Keen Award for Research Excellence in Molecular Plant Pathology